gjee22/CSE3000-Research-Project-Neural-Ranking-Models/README.md

 ### Latency Experiment
 Latency experiment is available only for Arguana and QUORA.
 Run the latency_experiment.py.
 ### Ranking Change Experiment
-Available via the Jupyter notebook file.
+Available via the Heatmap_QUORA.ipynb Jupyter notebook file.
+Notice that the QUORA index must be in the correct path.

 ## Experiment Results
 The experiment results used for the project is stored under the results folder.